 Section 8: Implementation, Monitoring, and Evaluation

-After getting the endorsement of the strategic plan by the Board of Governance, the plan will be implemented by cascading the university level strategic objectives and key performance indicators to colleges and institutes supplemented by additional performance metrics that reflect the peculiarity of the disciplines where necessary.
-Further, the strategic plan will be operationalized through an annual plan, financial report, and cascading of the strategic plan and strategic objectives to all university's organs such as institutes, colleges department, and other work units.
-JU recognizes and mobilizes any resources and capabilities required to support the strategic plan and will take appraisal and feedback procedures based on the strategic plan's M & E system assessment.
+After getting the endorsement of the strategic plan by the university, the plan will be implemented by cascading the college level strategic objectives and key performance indicators to departments and a school supplemented by additional performance metrics that reflect the peculiarity of the disciplines where necessary.
+Further, the strategic plan will be operationalized through an annual plan and financial report, and cascading of the strategic plan and strategic objectives to all college’s organs such as a school and departments, and other work units.
+JUCAVM recognizes and mobilizes any resources and capabilities required to support the strategic plan and will take appraisal and feedback procedures based on the strategic plan's M & E system assessment.

-Executive management commitment, involvement of the middle management/colleges/ Institute directors, and effective communication throughout Strategy plan implementation should be emphasized.
-In line with this, the roles and responsibilities of the University Board of Governor, various levels of the university management (the executive management, the middle-level management (colleges, directorates), and department council); and the staff are crucial for the successful implementation and monitoring of the strategic plan as it depicted in the flowchart below.
+College management commitment, involvement of the lower level management/departments/ school and other work units, and effective communication throughout Strategy plan implementation should be emphasized.
+In line with this, the roles and responsibilities of the University Board of Governor, various levels of the university management (the executive management, the middle-level management (colleges), and department council); and the staff are crucial for the successful implementation and monitoring of the strategic plan as it depicted in the flowchart below.

 Figure 1 depicts implementation and monitoring flow.

-The University will conduct a mid-term evaluation by 2025 on its strategic plan to align with emerging dynamics and changes.
+The college will conduct a mid-term evaluation by 2025 on its strategic plan to align with emerging dynamics and changes.
 In both the 1st and 2nd phases of SP, the interim assessment will be conducted beside the annual performance review.
-Moreover, the University continually monitors its performance progress towards achieving the goals and objectives, and communicates its performance result with internal and external stakeholders, and takes measures based on the product obtained from monitoring and evaluation.
+Moreover, the college continually monitors its performance progress towards achieving the goals and objectives, and communicates its performance result with internal and external stakeholders, and takes measures based on the product obtained from monitoring and evaluation.

-The Figure below indicates the M & M&E framework.
+The Figure below indicates the M&E framework.
 It shows the logical sequence between inputs, outputs, outcome, and impact, complemented by identifying data sources and their role as an effective communication channel.

 Table 1.
 M &E framework of JU-SP 2021-2030